asciamanna/asciamanna.github.io/_posts/2014-10-11-the-appropriate-size-for-a-test.md

 An indicator that you are no longer writing a unit test is the amount of setup a test requires.
 A unit test should require a very minimal setup.
 Also it should not rely on external dependencies.
 Unit tests shouldn’t hit the database, read from the file system, or call external services.
 These tests should be optimized for speed so there is no reason for developers not to run them constantly.

 ##Integration / System Tests
 I believe the difference between these two types is less important than knowing when you are no longer writing a unit test.
 This is a very common issue as it is often referenced as one of the beginner unit testing and TDD pitfalls: The over-reliance on integration tests.
+Once your unit tests are free of integration and system level tests you can begin to focus on the difference between those tests and making sure you have the appropriate amount of those.

 However, there were a few rules of thumb in Gerard's talk.
 An “integration” test is a single use case where a “system” test is a multi-actor test case that exercises more than a single use case.
 Some consider UI-driven tests the top of the pyramid.
 The important take away, I believe, is that as the amount of setup increases the number of those tests should decrease because they become harder to maintain and become more brittle.
-Integration/System tests would hit the database and rely on external dependencies (as opposed to unit tests).
+As opposed to unit tests Integration and System tests could hit the database and rely on external dependencies.

 While unit tests should be as small as possible, integration and system level tests will, by their nature, be longer and require more setup.
 These tests are testing more of the system and sometimes require external dependencies to be configured and setup.
 Additionally, if you are using a UI testing framework or an acceptance test framework like <a href='http://www.fitnesse.org'>FitNesse</a> for your tests the additional adapter code to bind the test fixtures to the software under test makes tests more brittle.